Doctor Zhivago (musical): Productions

 The show originally premiered as Zhivago in 2006 at the La Jolla Playhouse in San Diego, California, with Ivan Hernandez in the title role as Yurii Zhivago.

 A 2011 Australian touring production directed by Des McAnuff premiered as Doctor Zhivago – A New Musical at the Lyric Theatre, Sydney, in 2011.
 The Sydney cast included Anthony Warlow as Yurii Zhivago, Lucy Maunder as Lara, Taneel Van Zyl as Tonia and Martin Crewes as Pasha.
 The show received glowing reviews.
 The production ran from February 19 through April 3, 2011, before travelling to Melbourne where it ran there from April through May 29, 2011.
 Following Melbourne, a limited run was originally set at Brisbane from July 6 through July 31, but was extended a further two weeks, through August 14, 2011.

 A 2012 Seoul production, directed by Des McAnuff, played at the Charlotte Theatre, Seoul, in 2012.
 The cast included Cho Seung-woo and Hong Kwang-ho as Yurii Zhivago, Jeon Mido and Kim Jiwoo as Lara Guisher, Choi Hyunjoo as Tonia, Kang Pilsuk as Pasha.
 It began previews on January 25, 2012, opened on January 27, 2012, and closed on June 3, 2012.
+The second production in South Korea, directed by Matthew Gardiner, played at the Charlotte Theatre from February 27 to May 7, 2018.
+Ryu Jung-han and Park Eun-tae starred as Yurii Zhivago, Jeon Mi-do and Jo Jung-eun as Lara Guisher, Lee Jung-hwa as Tonia, and Kang Pil-suk as Pasha.
 Its Finnish debut was in Helsinki City Theatre on October 3, 2013.
 In August 2014 Doctor Zhivago had another Scandinavian production at Malmö Opera.
 Sanna Nielsen starred as Lara, Christopher Wollter as Zhivago and Phillip Jalmelid as Pasha.
 It ran from August 29 to January 31.
 The show was performed in Swedish.